Bookmark our site so that you can easily return to stay updated on Shasta County!

 Meet Douglas Frank…

-Frank is just one in an army of conspiracy theorists, inspired by Donald Trump’s election lies, who are dedicated to trying to convince others the 2020 election was corrupt.
-Douglas Frank is known nationally as an election skeptic who has toured the nation giving hundreds of presentations to push false and unfounded conspiracy theories surrounding election machines and urge audiences to “wake up” and investigate “fraud” in their communities.
-Frank’s theories, rooted in the baseless denial of Joe Biden’s 2020 presidential election victory, have been debunked as meaningless.
+Frank is merely one among a vast group of conspiracy theorists motivated by Donald Trump’s false claims about the election, who are committed to persuading others that the 2020 election was rigged.
+Douglas Frank has gained national recognition as an election skeptic who has traveled across the country delivering numerous presentations to promote misleading and unsubstantiated conspiracy theories regarding election machines and encourages audiences to "wake up" and scrutinize "fraud" in their local areas.
+Frank's assertions, based on the unfounded rejection of Joe Biden’s victory in the 2020 presidential election, have been proven to be insignificant.

 Frank claims to have data that proves non-governmental organizations, such as The Center for Tech and Civic Life, which received $350 million in donations from Mark Zuckerberg, sparking the “Zuckerbucks” conspiracy, are involved in stuffing ballot boxes.
 He said he doesn’t want machines running before polls are closed because “the machines tell the bad guys what the tallies are before the election.”
-Part of Frank’s theory is claiming that the state controls voter rolls and argues they should be controlled locally.
+Part of Frank’s theory is that the state controls voter rolls and argues they should be controlled locally.
 “You need to control your own rolls, get the state out,” he said.
-When Douglas Frank and MyPillow CEO Mike Lindell met with Republican Alabama Secretary of State John Merrill on two occasions in 2021, Merrill said it also didn’t take much effort for him to discredit their wild election claims.
-“Every time they gave us an example, we were able to refute what they showed us without even knowing what they were going to do when they arrived,” said Merrill.
+When Douglas Frank and MyPillow CEO Mike Lindell met in 2021, Alabama Secretary of State John Merrill mentioned twice that he found it straightforward to disprove the outrageous claims surrounding the election.
+He noted, “Each time they brought up an example, we could counter their assertions without prior knowledge of what they would say.”

 Frank had his phone seized by the FBI alongside frequent collaborator MyPillow CEO Mike Lindell as part of an investigation into Colorado Clerk and Recorder Tina Peters, whom Frank referred to during the presentation as “the first clerk I ever red pilled.”
 Peters was later indicted on federal charges for tampering with election equipment and sentenced on a separate obstruction charge.
 At one of his events in Montana in August of 2023, Frank told the crowd they needed to grab their rifles and “meet Antifa in the street.”